Staying at Lightwood Forest

 Lightwood is one mile from the town of Surry, where basic essentials and several restaurants can be found.
 Nearby, Smithfield is a beautiful and historic waterfront town, and features historic sites as well as fine restaurants.

-Surry County proudly boasts several historic house museums, including Smith's Fort Plantation, a lovely 1760s brick house and the site of John Smith's fort of 1609; Bacon's Castle, possibly the finest seventeenth-century manor house in America; and Chippokes Plantation State Park, featuring an 1850s manor house, an Olympic-sized swimming pool, and walkways along the James River.
+Surry County proudly boasts several historic house museums, including Smith's Fort, a lovely 1760s brick house and the site of John Smith's fort of 1609; Bacon's Castle, possibly the finest seventeenth-century manor house in America; and Chippokes State Park, featuring an 1850s manor house, an Olympic-sized swimming pool, and walkways along the James River.